jrb28/BUAD5042Binpacking/README.md

 # BUAD5042Binpacking
-Repository for files related to the Binpacking algorithm Assignment
+Repository for files related to the Binpacking Algorithm Assignment